matthias-pichler/eversports-fullstack-interview/README.md

 - I assume that allowing yearly memberships with a runtime of 4-10 years (which were previously forbidden) adds new functionality and does not break existing functionality.
 - I assume that the `billingInterval: weekly` was previously accidentally forbidden.
 Allowing it in the new API adds new functionality and does not break existing functionality.
 - I assume that yearly memberships with a runtime of less than 3 years were previously accidentally allowed.
 The data did not show any such memberships.
 I assume the frontend already validates this so the application won't break.
+- Month increments don't simply increase the month by 1.
+I kept the same behavior as in the legacy code.

 ## 🗒️ Notes

+- I went with a onion style architecture to show one way of structuring the code and separating concerns.
+Things like hexagonal architecture could also be used, but require more boilerplate code.
-- Added Github actions to run tests on every push
+- Added Github actions to run tests, typecheck and linter on every push
 - Installed [`@biomejs/biome`](https://www.npmjs.com/package/@biomejs/biome) for linting and formatting
 - API has no authentication, out of scope for this exercise
 - Added [`http-status-codes`](https://www.npmjs.com/package/http-status-codes) for better handling of HTTP status codes
-- Added [`date-fns`](https://www.npmjs.com/package/date-fns) for better date formatting, though I had to keep the weird setters to achieve the same result as in the legacy code
+- Added [`date-fns`](https://www.npmjs.com/package/date-fns) for better date handling
 - realistically input validation should be done using `zod` or json schema but I left it out for simplicity